wp-plugins/sr-scroll-to-top-wp/readme.txt

 == Upgrade Notice ==

-Upgrade notices describe the reason a user should upgrade
+Upgrade notices describe the reason a user should upgrade.